Atlanta Rollover Accident Attorney

 How Common Are Rollover Car Accidents?

-There are a lot of different types of car accidents, including rear-end collisions, frontal collisions, side-impact collisions, and rollovers.
+There are a lot of different types of car accidents, including rear-end collisions, head-on collisions, side-impact collisions, and rollovers.
 A rollover essentially refers to any accident where the vehicle:

 - Rolls over several times